 6 weeks - 2.5-10 hours of seminar per week 8 weeks - 1.5-7.5 hours of seminar per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL C196A UCDC Core Seminar 4 Units This course is the UCDC letter-graded core seminar for 4 units that complements the P/NP credited internship course UGIS C196B.
+Writing Research: Read Less [-] SOCIOL C196A UCDC Core Seminar 4 Units Terms offered: Spring 2018, Fall 2017, Spring 2017, Fall 2016, Spring 2016, Fall 2015, Spring 2015, Spring 2014, Fall 2013, Spring 2013, Fall 2012, Spring 2012 This course is the UCDC letter-graded core seminar for 4 units that complements the P/NP credited internship course UGIS C196B.
 Core seminars are designed to enhance the experience of and provide an intellectual framework for the student's internship.
 UCDC core seminars are taught in sections that cover various tracks such as the Congress, media, bureaucratic organizations and the Executive Branch, international relations, public policy and general un-themed original research.
-Rules & Requirements Prerequisites: C196B (must be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: 10 weeks - 4.5 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+UCDC Core Seminar: Read More [+] Rules & Requirements Prerequisites: C196B (must be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Summer: 10 weeks - 4.5 hours of seminar per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-Also listed as: GWS C196A/HISTART C196A/HISTORY C196A/ MEDIAST C196A/POL SCI C196A/POLECON C196A/UGIS C196A SOCIOL C196B UCDC Internship 6.5 Units This course provides a credited internship for all students enrolled in the UCDC and Cal in the Capital Programs.
+Also listed as: GWS C196A/HISTART C196A/HISTORY C196A/ MEDIAST C196A/POL SCI C196A/POLECON C196A/UGIS C196A UCDC Core Seminar: Read Less [-] SOCIOL C196B UCDC Internship 6.5 Units Terms offered: Spring 2018, Fall 2017, Spring 2017, Fall 2016, Spring 2016, Fall 2015, Spring 2015, Spring 2014, Fall 2013, Spring 2013, Fall 2012, Spring 2012 This course provides a credited internship for all students enrolled in the UCDC and Cal in the Capital Programs.
 It must be taken in conjunction with the required academic core course C196A.
 C196B requires that students work 3-4 days per week as interns in settings selected to provide them with exposure to and experienc in government, public policy, international affairs, media, the arts or other areas or relevance to their major fields of study.
-Rules & Requirements Prerequisites: C196A (must be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 24-30 hours of internship per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
+UCDC Internship: Read More [+] Rules & Requirements Prerequisites: C196A (must be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 20 hours of internship per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.

-Also listed as: GWS C196B/HISTART C196B/HISTORY C196B/ MEDIAST C196B/POL SCI C196B/POLECON C196B/UGIS C196B SOCIOL C196W Special Field Research 10.5 Units Students work in selected internship programs approved in advance by the faculty coordinator and for which written contracts have been established between the sponsoring organization and the student.
+Also listed as: GWS C196B/HISTART C196B/HISTORY C196B/ MEDIAST C196B/POL SCI C196B/POLECON C196B/UGIS C196B UCDC Internship: Read Less [-] SOCIOL C196W Special Field Research 10.5 Units Terms offered: Spring 2018, Fall 2017, Spring 2017, Fall 2016, Spring 2016, Fall 2015, Spring 2015, Fall 2014, Spring 2014, Spring 2013 Students work in selected internship programs approved in advance by the faculty coordinator and for which written contracts have been established between the sponsoring organization and the student.
 Students will be expected to produce two progress reports for their faculty coordinator during the course of the internship, as well as a final paper for the course consisting of at least 35 pages.
 Other restrictions apply; see faculty adviser.
-Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for a maximum of 12 units.
+Special Field Research: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for a maximum of 12 units.
 Course may be repeated for a maximum of 12 units.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar and 25 hours of internship per week Summer: